Written by Karen Selby, RN | Medically Reviewed By Dr. Rupesh Kotecha | Edited By Walter Pacheco | Last Update: November 18, 2024

 Mesothelin Expression in Mesothelioma

-Mesothelin expressionis high in epithelial mesothelioma tumors but not in sarcomatoid tumors.
-This means that mesothelin is not helpful at diagnosing, monitoring or treating sarcomatoid mesothelioma.
+Healthy mesothelial cells express mesothelin.
+That expression increases when the cells become cancerous.
+Mesothelin expression is high in epithelial mesothelioma tumors but not in sarcomatoid tumors.
+This limitation means mesothelin does not help diagnose, monitor or treat sarcomatoid mesothelioma.

 Mesothelin Tests

-In 2007, the FDA approved MESOMARK as a tool to monitor mesothelioma but not as a diagnostic tool.
+MESOMARK and the N-ERC/mesothelin test are the most well-known tests.
+In 2007, the FDA approved MESOMARK as a tool to monitor mesothelioma but not a diagnostic tool.

-On their own, MESOMARK and N-ERC/mesothelin cannot diagnose mesothelioma.
-But researchers are hopeful that combining a mesothelin test with tests that measure other biomarkers, such as calretinin, will improve mesothelioma detection.
+MESOMARK and N-ERC/mesothelin cannot diagnose mesothelioma on their own.
+However, researchers are hopeful that combining a mesothelin test with tests that measure other biomarkers, such as calretinin, will improve mesothelioma detection.
+Another mesothelin blood test is under review at the University of Bristol in the United Kingdom.

 What Drugs Target Mesothelin?